 5. Learning Agents

-Learning agents are like the AI that never stops improving.
-They don’t just follow fixed rules—they learn from experience.
+Learning agents are the most complex type of AI agents, possessing the ability to learn.
+They are like the AI that never stops improving.
+They don’t just follow fixed rules, they learn from experience.
 Over time, they refine their behavior based on the data they collect and the feedback they get.

 They prove to be very beneficial when you require your systems to evolve quickly or gain additional intelligence as they run.